rajeevgopalakrishna/Smarty/README.md

 * Run `truffle` compile/migrate/test in `src/ethereum` directory
   * Set `contractAddress` in `src/config.js` to the Smarty contract address shown under `2_smarty_migration.js` with `truffle migrate`
 * Run `npm install` in `src` directory.
 This will install all the Node package dependencies from `package.json`.
-* Run `nodejs src/app.js` in `src` directory.
+* Run `nodejs src/app.js` in Smarty directory.
 This will start the Smarty server on port 56008.
 * From a browser, connect to *localhost:56008*.
 This will bring up the front-end interface.